-Chatham County and Garden City are regional hubs for employment and other economic generators.
-Many residents of neighboring counties commute into Chatham County for work each day, greatly impacting the traffic patterns and overall efficiency of the transportation network flowing through Garden City.
+Chatham County and the city of Pooler are regional hubs for employment, shopping, recreation, medical and educational institutions, and other economic generators.
+Many residents of neighboring counties commute into Chatham County for work each day, greatly impacting the traffic patterns and overall efficiency of the transportation network flowing through Pooler.

-The neighboring counties of Bryan and Effingham both have over 64% of their residents commuting outside the county for work each day and 72% of Richmond Hill residents travel outside Bryan County for work.
+The neighboring counties of Bryan and Effingham both have over 64% of their residents commuting outside the county for work each day, and 72% of Richmond Hill residents travel outside Bryan County for work.
 Other nearby counties also experience a significant out-commuting pattern.
-Liberty County has 18.6% and Bulloch County has 24% of their population working outside their county and those workers have a typical commute time of about one hour each way.
+Liberty County has 18.6% and Bulloch County has 24% of their population working outside their county, and those workers have a typical commute time of about one hour each way.